seed-rs/seed-rs.org/crate/guides/0.7.0/app_1_counter.md

 }
 ```

 You'll learn about individual parts (`Model`, `update`, etc.) in the next chapters.
-And then we'll zoom out a bit and explain Seed app architecture.
+If you want to zoom out a bit before we'll jump into the rabbit hole, I recommend to read something about [The Elm Architecture (TEA)](https://guide.elm-lang.org/architecture/).